Curbside Recycling Service

 *Exceptions may include roads not accessible to our trucks and private roads or associations which don’t allow large trucks.
 Also, see the section below on apartments, condos, and businesses for exceptions in some communities.

-Curbside collection was also offered to West Traverse, Littlefield, and Springvale townships, and the village of Alanson, however they chose not to participate at this time.
+Curbside collection was also offered to West Traverse, Littlefield, and Springvale townships, however they chose not to participate at this time.
 Curbside collection is not being offered in the less densely populated areas of the county because long drives between homes would make the service inefficient and expensive.

 Full details for apartment, condominium and business curbside recycling services are located here.

 The participating towns and townships pay Emmet County Recycling to provide curbside collection service.
 All of the participating communities found the means to cover the costs within their existing revenues, so there are not any specific fees, assessments, or taxes for this service.